cloudflare/cloudflare-docs/content/email-security/_partials/_bec-directory-guide-compromise-list.md

     ![Access Business Email Compromise in Area 1 dashboard to start setting up this feature](/email-security/static/bec/o365/step2-business-email-compromise.png)

-3. Use the drop-down menu and select the directory you have created in the previous step 3.
+3. Open the drop-down menu and select the directory you have created in the previous step 3.

     ![Select the directory you have created in the previous step 3](/email-security/static/bec/o365/step3-office365.png)